 sudo sshd -t

-View detailed error messages from the systemd journal:
+View detailed service errors from the systemd journal:

 Common issues include invalid directives, missing host keys, or port conflicts with other services.